 Shani teaches us the importance of discipline to succeed in life.
-Having consistency is something that highly beneficial to keep negative influence in check.
+Having consistency is something that is highly beneficial to keep a negative influence in check.
 People perform various pujas to please Lord Shani.
 Shani Jayanti is considered the easiest day to appease Lord Shani and take his blessings for having a successful life.

 Know About: Famous Temples to Worship Lord Shani

 Rituals performed on Shani Jayanti

-On Shani Jayanti, Yagya or havan are performed in Navagraha temples or Shani temple.
-The idol of Shani is cleaned with Ganga Jal, Panchamrit, mustard oil and water chanting “Om Shaneshwaraye Namah”.
+On Shani Jayanti, Yagya or havan are performed in Navagraha temples of Shani temple.
+The idol of Shani is cleaned with Ganga Jal, Panchamrit, mustard oil, and water chanting “Om Shaneshwaraye Namah”.
 Fasting is observed on this day and Shani Chalisa is read.
 Shani Tailabhishekam and Shani Shanti Puja are the two most important rituals of this day.
 These rituals lessen the effect of Shani dosha on one’s horoscope.

-It is believed that donating black clothes, black til or sesame, mustard or sesame oil on this day is beneficial.
+It is believed that donating black clothes, black til or sesame, mustard, or sesame oil on this day is beneficial.

 Shani Jayanti also coincides with the Vat Savitri Vrat, which falls on Jyeshta Amavasya, and is celebrated in Northern India.

 Shani is an indicator of misery, longevity, sorrow, old age, death, restriction, discipline, delay, responsibility, authority, humility, wisdom, integrity, and ambition.
 It is regarded as the planet of darkness, which governs the dark side of human nature.
 It is seen as both a destroyer and a giver.
-Worshipping Shani sincerely blesses one with a life sans obstructions, and fulfillment of all wishes.
+Worshipping Shani sincerely blesses one with life sans obstructions, and fulfillment of all wishes.